Giving Notice of Your Intention Civil Marriage or Civil Partnership

 The notice is a legal document which must be given in person by both the Bride/Groom/Civil Partner.
 A friend or relative cannot do this for you regardless of your circumstances.

 You must both have lived continuously in any one district of England or Wales for the eight days immediately before the date you give notice of your marriage/civil partnership.
 It does not matter if either of you move to a different address after the notice has been given.
 If you both live in the same district you should attend together to give your notices of marriage.

 Once you have both given notice you must wait at least 28 clear days before the marriage/civil partnership can take place.

 The 'authority for marriage' or 'civil partnership schedule' is the legal document which allows your ceremony to take place, and it is valid for 12 months from the date that you gave the notice of marriage/civil partnership.

 If you have any difficulties giving your notices please contact us as soon as possible.
-Contact us by clicking here and using the 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.
+Contact us by using the online 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.

 Documents You Need to Show Us

 When you give your notice of marriage or civil partnership you will need to show the Superintendent Registrar certain documents these are:

 - Identification - current passport or two other forms of identification, eg. full birth certificate, photocard driving licence, DWP letter or HMRC letter.

 - If previously married, or entered into a civil partnership, there needs to be evidence to show how the last marriage or civil partnership ended - decree absolute, dissolution document or death certificate.